MicrosoftDocs/sdk-api/sdk-api-src/content/securitybaseapi/nf-securitybaseapi-objectcloseauditalarmw.md

 title: ObjectCloseAuditAlarmW
 ms.date: 04/20/2021
 targetos: Windows
-description: Generates an audit message in the security event log when a handle to a private object is deleted. req.assembly: req.construct-type: function req.ddi-compliance:
+description: Generates an audit message in the security event log when a handle to a private object is deleted.
+(ObjectCloseAuditAlarmW) req.assembly: req.construct-type: function req.ddi-compliance: